Peter Cosgrove: Cyclone Larry Taskforce

 On 23 March 2006, Cosgrove was selected to lead the Queensland Government taskforce of rebuilding communities damaged by Cyclone Larry, a Category 5 tropical cyclone that devastated the Innisfail region of northern Queensland.

 "In recognition of the important contribution General Cosgrove made to the community of North Queensland following Cyclone Larry", on 11 October 2008, Queensland Premier Anna Bligh announced that a new residential suburb in the Bohle Plains area of Townsville would be named Cosgrove, formerly the site of an Abattoir for the cattle sale yards next to it.

 Corporate leadership and community organisations

 Cosgrove served on the board of Australia's main airline Qantas between July 2005 and January 2014 and is on numerous other boards as chairman or member.

 He served as Chancellor of the Australian Catholic University between November 2010 and January 2014.

 As of 2014 he was honorary patron of the ACT Veterans Rugby Club and the Rosies Youth Mission.

 Cosgrove was appointed as patron to the Australian Volunteer Coast Guard Association in 2015.

+In 2005 Cosgrove accepted the role of Patron of the Spirit of Australia Foundation.